Hospice & Palliative Medicine Fellowship

 Ambulatory Palliative Care Path

-During this 6-week optional intensive, fellows gain preparation in outpatient palliative and supportive care.
+During this six-week optional intensive, fellows gain preparation in outpatient palliative and supportive care.
 During this rotation, fellows work closely with the outpatient interdisciplinary team evaluating and managing highly complex patients whose palliative diagnoses include neurologic disorders, cardiac and pulmonary disease, severe renal and hepatic dysfunction, and malignancy.
 Fellows broaden their understanding of the spectrum of conditions, symptoms, and psychosocial concerns that exist within the scope of outpatient palliative care and become familiar with relevant organizational and system issues.
 Fellows become further skilled in telemedicine, working across the home care continuum and other ambulatory services.
 This enriched ambulatory experience is focused on providing direct patient care as part of NYU Langone’s palliative care and supportive care outpatient services and includes collaboration with the NYU Langone Health Home Care team and dedicated time in the Perlmutter Cancer Center Infusion Center.
 These clinical experiences prepare fellows to become adept outpatient palliative care physicians, who are prepared to care for patients with a variety of health conditions across a wide spectrum of diseases and to be clinical leaders in ambulatory palliative care, an area of medicine where we anticipate great growth.

 Clinical Curriculum